Azure/iotedge-eflow/debugging/README.md

      <sub>¹ Only needed if building the module using Windows Docker instance.</sub>

-## Debug C / C# Module Container Running in Remote Edge Device
+## Build & Debug C / C# Module Container Running in Remote Edge Device

 1)	Open Visual Studio 2019/2022 and click menu **File** -> **New** -> **Project**.
 In the New Project dialog, select **Platform** -> **Linux**, select **Project** **Type** -> **IoT**, and then choose **Azure IoT Edge (Linux amd64)**.
 Next, enter a name for your project, specify the location, and select **OK**.